 If you don’t have the time or energy to suss out an SEO strategy for your blog, contact the experts.
 At my agency Contentworks we can help you rank for specific keywords.
 You can also do some SEO research for yourself.
 Think of common words and phrases people are likely to type into Google to find your product or service.
 Then, look at terms your competitors seem to be optimising for.
 You can also use keyword research tools such as Soovle, Google Keyword Planner and Moz Keyword Explorer.

 Once you have a keyword list, you should pick out a few and start developing a blogging strategy around those words, coming up with a list of exciting blog titles that will incorporate those words.
 Once you’ve covered one theme, expand out so that you’re creating bubbles of content around a specific keyword.
+Also, if you lack resources or do not have enough content for your blogging, you could always consider opting for any white label SEO services.
+They might help you in keyword research, link-building campaigns, content writing, online visibility, and other SEO-related services.

 Mistake #6 – You’re Not Sharing Your Blogs to Social Media